East Lexham: Notable residents

+Governance

+East Lexham is part of the electoral ward of Launditch for local elections and is part of the district of Breckland.

+The village's national constituency is Mid Norfolk which has been represented by the Conservative's George Freeman MP since 2010.

-War Memorial
+War memorial

-East Lexham's war memorial takes the form of a ornate plaque depicting Saint Michael and the Dragon, located inside St. Andrew's Church.
+East Lexham's war memorial takes the form of an ornate plaque depicting Saint Michael and the Dragon, located inside St. Andrew's Church.
 The memorial lists the following names for the First World War: